Max Moore-Wilton

 Maxwell William Moore-Wilton AC (born 27 January 1943) is an Australian corporate executive and former public servant, colloquially known as "Max the Axe".

 Early career

-Moore-Wilton served as a senior executive in the Trade and Primary Industries portfolios, General Manager of the Australian Wheat Board, Director-General of the NSW Department of Transport, and the Chief Executive of the Maritime Services Board and the Roads & Traffic Authority, manager of Australian National Lines and at the Australian Stock Exchange.
+Moore-Wilton served as a senior executive in the Trade and Primary Industries portfolios, General Manager of the Australian Wheat Board, Director-General of the NSW Department of Transport, and the Chief Executive of the Maritime Services Board and the Roads & Traffic Authority, manager of Australian National Line and at the Australian Securities Exchange.

 Secretary of the Department of the Prime Minister and Cabinet

 Moore-Wilton was appointed Secretary of the Department of Prime Minister and Cabinet with effect from 13 May 1996, shortly after John Howard became Prime Minister.